-After requesting comment from the government of Puerto Rico for five days about a December 7 Center for Investigative Journalism (CPI)/Latino USA report that nearly 1,000 more deaths occurred in Puerto Rico the first 40 days after Hurricane María struck the island (when compared to the same time period in 2016), the press officer for the Department of Public Safety sent the following Wednesday morning statement to Latino USA in an email that cc’d both Governor Ricardo Rosselló’s press officer and the Executive Director of the Puerto Rico Federal Affairs Administration (PRFAA).
+After requesting comment from the government of Puerto Rico for five days about a December 7 Center for Investigative Journalism (CPI)/Latino USA report that nearly 1,000 more deaths occurred in Puerto Rico the first 40 days after Hurricane María struck the island (when compared to the same time period in 2016), the press officer for the Department of Public Security (also known as the Department of Public Safety in English) sent the following Wednesday morning statement to Latino USA in an email that cc’d both Governor Ricardo Rosselló’s press officer and the Executive Director of the Puerto Rico Federal Affairs Administration (PRFAA).
 This is what the statement said:

 DECEMBER 13, 2017

 Authorized Statement From the Secretary of the Department of Public Safety, Héctor M. Pesquera: